-On 9 November 2016 the Board approved the transfer of the whole of the long-term insurance business of UKA, to the Company through an insurance business transfer scheme under Part VII of the Financial Services and Markets Act 2000 (the "Part VII Transfer").
-The UK Court approved the scheme on 6 December 2016, with the transfer effected on 1 January 2017.
+On 9 November 2016 the Board approved the transfer of the long-term insurance business of a wholly owned subsidiary, Aviva Annuity UK Limited ("UKA"), to the Company through an insurance business transfer scheme under Part VII of the Financial Services and Markets Act 2000 (the "Part VII Transfer").
+Additionally, on 19 July 2017 the Board approved the transfer of the whole of the long-term insurance business of two fellow subsidiaries, Friends Life Limited ("FLL") and Friends Life and Pensions ("FLP"), to the Company through Part VII Transfers.